Grandparent or Third Party Custody

 - The legal parent has unreasonably denied or limited contact between the child and the petitioner or intervenor.

 Third party cases can be complex, and counter-intuitive, because the court’s initial consideration is not what is in a child’s best interests, but the legal rights of the legal parent.
 If you are faced with a third party custody lawsuit, or interested in obtaining or retaining custody of a child, contact us for experienced help.
-The lawyers at OneTec Family Law have extensive experience helping families with third party custody cases.
+The Portland based attorneys at OneTec Family Law have extensive experience helping families with third party custody cases.
+Don’t wait, call or email us today, we can help.
+(503) 770-5555